nicbou/nicolasbouliane.com/content/recipes/quesadilla.md

 Making half quesadillas from a single tortilla is better, because it's easier to flip, and because you can cook both sides of the tortilla and make it crispier.

 1. Chop all the **vegetables**, and mix with **spices**, **salt**, **pepper** and a dash of **lime juice**.
 The proportions are up to you, but the mix should taste good on its own.
 More lime juice is usually better.
-2. Melt around 1 teaspoon butter in a pan on medium heat.
+2. Melt around 1 teaspoon **butter** in a pan on medium heat.
-3. Cook one tortilla until lightly golden
+3. Cook one **tortilla** until lightly golden
-4. Flip the tortilla, and cover one half of it with one layer of cheese, one layer of your vegetable mix, and another layer of cheese.
+4. Flip the tortilla, and cover one half of it with one layer of **cheese**, one layer of your vegetable mix, and another layer of cheese.
 Fold it closed, and press it down with a spatula.
 5. Cook one side of your folded quesadilla until golden, then flip it and cook the other side.
 Get it nice and crispy.
-9. Rub the outside with a halved garlic clove, then sprinkle salt on top.
+9. Rub the outside with a halved **garlic** clove, then sprinkle **salt** on top.
 These are noticeable improvements.
-10. Cut in half, and serve with a dollop of sour cream.
+10. Cut in half, and serve with a dollop of **sour cream**.
 Adding pepper and coriander on top makes it look really posh.